kammitama5/kammitama5.github.io/_posts/2022-04-09-Saturday-April-9th.md

 - Spoke with professor about classes for Fall 2022

 ## Other stuff
 - I Found a [Buchberger paper](https://arxiv.org/pdf/2109.02806.pdf) I wanted to read from a tweet.
+I made a joke about unique Groebner bases and NFTs this week in class, and I am disturbed to know it might actually be a thing.
 - I have a proposal to complete with a deadline coming up.
 - I have some paperwork stuff to complete, and a review.
 - I missed a morning lecture that is recorded so I can catch up on that and do the in-class assignment for that.